BibleResearch/bibleresearch.github.io/content/posts/starting-point-hermenuetics.md

 ## "God-glorifying hermeneutic"

 There are wrong hermeneutics.
-A wrong hermeneutic does not handle God's revelation properly and will likely arrive at conclusions which are not supported by scripture.<span style="color: red;">†</span> Thus, it is possible for hermeneutic to not glorify God.
+A wrong hermeneutic does not handle God's revelation properly and will likely arrive at conclusions which are not supported by scripture.<sup>1</sup> Thus, it is possible for hermeneutic to not glorify God.
 I intend to write more about this in the future, but for now I want to be clear that my goal is to establish a hermeneutic which handles God's words properly and glorifies Him.
 A hermeneutic is a very powerful thing.

 <aside class="marginnote">
-  <span style="color: red;">†</span> - This is not to say that a hermeneutic will guarantee that you are always right; a number of other problems can occur, but making sure we have a solid hermeneutic is a good starting point.
+  <span class="noteNumber">1</span> - This is not to say that a hermeneutic will guarantee that you are always right; a number of other problems can occur, but making sure we have a solid hermeneutic is a good starting point.
 </aside>

 # Foundational Principles